MSF: Nigeria air strike on refugee camp kills dozens

-The incident on Tuesday took place at about 9am (08:00 GMT) in Rann, in the far north of Borno state, the epicentre of Boko Haram's armed campaign, as aid workers distributed food to civilians.
+The incident occurred on Tuesday at about 9am local time (08:00 GMT) in Rann, in the far north of Borno state, the epicentre of Boko Haram's armed campaign, as humanitarian workers distributed food to civilians.

-Nigeria's air force said a fighter jet was on a mission against the group's fighters when it accidentally struck the camp and killed an unknown number of refugees and aid workers.
+Nigeria's air force said a fighter jet was on a mission against Boko Haram fighters when it accidentally struck the camp and killed an unknown number of refugees and aid workers.

+But in a statement, aid group Doctors Without Borders (MSF) said the strike had killed at least 50 people and wounded 120.

 MSF and the International Committee of the Red Cross (ICRC) were operating at the camp when it was hit.

-The ICRC tweeted that six of the dead and 12 of the wounded were working for its aid organisation.
+The ICRC said via Twitter that six of the dead and 12 of the wounded were working for the Nigeria Red Cross.

-Lucky Irabor, a military official, told reporters the accidental bombardment killed "some" civilians and wounded aid workers, including some Nigerians working for MSF and ICRC.

-He said two soldiers were wounded, but he did not have a final toll.
+A senior military source in the Borno state capital, Maiduguri, told AFP news agency the casualties were "huge", adding: "A fighter jet hit the wrong target."

 Irabor said he ordered the mission going on geographic coordinates for an alleged gathering of Boko Haram fighters.

-A senior military source in the Borno state capital, Maiduguri, told AFP news agency the casualties were "huge", adding: "A fighter jet hit the wrong target."

-In a statement, MSF said its teams had seen "120 wounded and 50 dead following the bombing".
+It was too early to say if a tactical error was made, he said.

+The general, who is the theatre commander for anti-Boko Haram operations in northeast Nigeria, said the air force would not deliberately target civilians but there will be an investigation.

-The France-based group said its workers were trying to provide emergency first aid at its facility in the camp and were stabilising patients to evacuate the wounded from the scene.
+France-based MSF said its workers were trying to provide emergency first aid at its facility in the camp and were stabilising patients to evacuate the wounded from the scene.

 "Our medical and surgical teams in Cameroon and Chad are ready to treat wounded patients.
 We are in close contact with our teams, who are in shock following the event," it added.